0xPolygonMiden/miden-vm/docs/src/design/stack/u32_ops.md

 ![u32and](../../assets/design/stack/u32_operations/U32AND.png)

-To facilitate this operation, we will need to make a request to the chiplet bus $b_{chip}$ by dividing its current value by the representing bitwise operation request.
+To facilitate this operation, we will need to make a request to the chiplet bus $b_{chip}$ by dividing its current value by the value representing bitwise operation request.
 This can be enforced with the following constraint:

 >$$
 b_{chip}' \cdot \left(\alpha_0 + \alpha_1 \cdot op_{u32and} + \alpha_2 \cdot s_0 + \alpha_3 \cdot s_1 +  \alpha_4 \cdot s_0'  \right) = b_{chip} \text{ | degree } = 2